reactivego/rx/README.md

 This package can be used either directly as a standard package or as a generics library for Go 1.

 ### Standard Package
-To use as a standard package, import the root `rx` package to access the API directly.
+To use it as a standard package, import the root `rx` package to access the API directly.
 ```go
 package main